ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 logic to decide under what conditions to mint new tokens or burn existing ones.

-**NOTE:** every ERC20 currency has its own business logic that dictates token management.
+**NOTE:** every ERC-20 token has its own business logic that dictates token management.
 For example, a fixed supply contract might only call `_mint` in the constructor and never call `_burn`.
 A contract that sells tokens will call `_mint` when it is paid, and presumably call `_burn` at some point